-“She’s been out for 2 days, her heart rate is steady and she seems okay, but large traces of silver have been imbedded into her bloodstream as if she’s half silver.”
+“She’s been out for 2 days, her heart rate is steady and she seems okay, but large traces of silver have been embedded into her bloodstream as if she’s half silver.”
 I hear some shuffling.
 “Oh, and that tattoo, I haven’t seen anything like it.
 It’s made of silver!”
 The voice sounds excited, yet surprised.
-“She may be the only wolf to have immunity to silver and also is able to use it as a defense.”
-A female’s voice I could tell now.
-The voice sounds almost angelic.
+“She may be the only wolf to not only have immunity to silver but also is able to use it as a defense.”
+A female’s voice I could tell now, the voice sounds almost angelic.

 This couldn’t be heaven, right?

-I try and force my eyes open, but they fail me.
+I try and force my eyes open, but they fail me snapping back closed.
 “She’s moving.”
 Ace’s voice chimes in.
 “Halei, I know you can hear me.
 Please stop moving and relax.
 Everything is alright.”
 He says this softly, and I physically relax, though my mind is racing.
 “Okay, good, can you try and open your eyes?”
 I open my eyes slowly, allowing my eyes to adjust to the light in the room.